-While the impact of Covid-19 has been felt for almost a year now, 2020/21 is the first financial year where the full impact on day to day accounting transactions will be seen in the financial statements.
+2020/21 was the first financial year where the impact of Covid-19 accounting transactions were seen in the financial statements.
 Covid-19 will continue to have a potentially material impact on the financial statements, including how the Council accounts for significant income and expenditure.
 Any specific government support may qualify as a new transaction stream and require development of new accounting policies.